TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Index.rst

       http://www.opencontent.org/openpub/

-.. sidebar:: For contributors
+.. sidebar:: Contributors:

    *  :ref:`How to contribute to documentation <h2document:contribute>`
    *  :ref:`Link targets <Link-targets>`
-   *  Shortcut: `t3tca` is the usual alias for cross-referencing.
+   *  `t3tca` is usually used in cross-referencing.

 The content of this document is related to TYPO3, a GNU/GPL CMS/Framework available from https://typo3.org/.